IndieUI Overview

 IndieUI will allow web application developers to get these events from different devices without having to recognize how the user performed the action.
 With IndieUI, AT will have a simple set of events to control web applications, and web application developers will have a uniform way to design applications that work for multiple devices and contexts.

-Use Cases and Requirements
+Requirements and Use Cases

-The IndieUI Documents
+The IndieUI Specifications

 Events

-IndieUI: Events will map user input events to intended function.
+IndieUI: Events maps user input events to intended function.
 For example, a user scrolling a page is a series of touch events closely related in time and space.
 This can be complicated for web applications to process, particularly because the expected gestures vary by platform.
 IndieUI will allow the device to send a simple "scroll" event to the application, thus simplifying the work needed by the web application developer.

 User Context